AliAlm/vDiplomacy-Discord-Bot/readme.txt

 A vDiplomacy Discord bot that reminds you when you need to submit orders.

+It scrapes the game page and determines how much time is left on the turn, and who has already submitted orders or pressed 'ready'

 In order for it to work, create a file named .env formatted like this:

 DISCORD_TOKEN=XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX